wangyuchi369/VidTok/vidtwin/README.md

 For VidTwin model, we conduct a cross-reenactment experiment in which we combine the *Structure Latent* from one video, $A$, with the *Dynamics Latent* from another video, $B$, to observe the generated output from the decoder, i.e., generating $\mathcal{D}(u^A_{\boldsymbol{S}}, u^B_{\boldsymbol{D}})$.

-To facilitate this experiment, we provide the script `scripts/inference_vidtwin_cross_reconstruct.py`.
-This script follows a similar usage method to `scripts/inference_reconstruct.py,` with the addition of two new arguments: `--input_video_path_structure` and `--input_video_path_dynamics`, which allow you to specify the videos for structure and dynamics information, respectively.
+To facilitate this experiment, we provide the script `vidtwin/scripts/inference_vidtwin_cross_reconstruct.py`.
+This script follows a similar usage method to `vidtwin/scripts/inference_reconstruct.py` with the addition of two new arguments: `--input_video_path_structure` and `--input_video_path_dynamics`, which allow you to specify the videos for structure and dynamics information, respectively.

 ## BibTeX
+If you find our project helpful to your research, please consider starring this repository and citing our paper.
 ```bibtex
 @article{wang2024vidtwin,
   title={VidTwin: Video VAE with Decoupled Structure and Dynamics},